Nico-Curti/rFBP/README.md

 from ReplicatedFocusingBeliefPropagation import ReplicatedFocusingBeliefPropagation as rFBP
 ```

-If your want to run your script with multiple cores you can simply import also
+If you want to run your script with multiple cores you can simply import also

 ```python
 from ReplicatedFocusingBeliefPropagation import NTH